frictionlessdata/frictionless-py/docs/guides/describing-data.md

 We have already learned about many concepts that are reflected in this metadata.
 We can see resources, schemas, fields, and other familiar entities.
 The difference is that this descriptor has information about multiple files which is the most popular way of sharing data - in datasets.
 Very often you have not only one data file but also additional data files, some textual documents e.g. PDF, and others.
 To package all of these files with the corresponding metadata we use data packages.

-Following the already familiar to the guide's reader pattern, we add some additional metadata:
+Following the already familiar to the guide reader pattern, we add some additional metadata:

 ```python